If you have a question about the residence hall, read through the answers to these Frequently Asked Questions.

 Is a security deposit required and what is the amount?
 What are the specifics in order to have it refunded?

 There is no security deposit required.
 A housing deposit to hold your space is required at the time you submit your signed Housing Agreement.
 The $100 deposit will be applied to your account.

-If you are applying for Fall 2020, you may cancel your housing contract on or before June 1, 2020 in writing and we will issue a refund request to Student Accounts.
+If you are applying for Fall, you may cancel your housing contract on or before July 15 in writing and we will issue a refund request to Student Accounts.
 If you have a zero balance on your account, Student Accounts will issue a refund check.

 Cancellations must be made in writing.

 Yes, but please refer to your Housing Contract for more information.
 By submitting the online housing application, you are bound by the terms and conditions of the contract.